comicrelief/engineering-handbook/code-delivery/monitoring.md

 ### AWS Cloudwatch
 All of our Serverless applications dump their logs to Cloudwatch.

-We will generally us cloudwatch to dig deeper into errors once an errors has been identified via IOPipe or Sentry.
+We will generally us cloudwatch to dig deeper into errors once an errors has been identified via Epsagon or Sentry.

-### IOPipe
+### Epsagon
-All of our Serverless applications implement IOPipe to log all invocations and the events that happend withing them
+All of our Serverless applications implement Epsagon to log all invocations and the events that happend withing them

-IOPipe provides the following features within our services,
+Epsagon provides the following features within our services,

 - **Tagging** provides us with custom tagging, searchability of sed tags and alerting when sed tags arise.
 - **Timing** provides us with timing of external providers.
 - **Alerts** provides us with alerts to slack on any event of our chosing.

-IOPipe is generally injected into all of our projects via the Lambda wrapper, with all timing and measurement logic being abstracted via lambda wrapper.
+Epsagon is generally injected into all of our projects via the Lambda wrapper, with all timing and measurement logic being abstracted via lambda wrapper.

 ### Sentry